 One quarter tuition waiver.
 Scholarships offered quarterly.
 A minimum 3.5 GPA required to apply.
-Fall quarter applications are Closed.
+Spring quarter applications are Open and due by February 9, 2015.
 Application

 - College Bound Scholarship Program High School Seniors-starting with the graduating class of 2012-who made pledges in 7th/8th grade.

-Have a scholarship you would like offered to Highline students?
+Have a scholarship you would like offer to Highline students?
 Submit scholarship information.

 Scholarship Search Tips:

 - Read the application carefully!
 Pay close attention to instructions and items that are required in order to process your application.Type all application forms, letters, essays, questionnaires, or any other information.
 Proofread all materials.
 It is always a good idea to have someone else look over the application and attached statements.

 - Make a copy for your records.
 Use these copies to develop a portfolio of materials.

 - Include a self-addressed stamped envelope when requesting applications or information.

 Additional Scholarships: Students can search for scholarships or apply to the scholarships using the links below. *NOTE: This list does not include all scholarships.
 Additional research is strongly recommended.
 Please refer to each scholarship for deadlines.